Harrow, Victoria

 Harrow was an early inland settlement in Victoria but was preceded by Kilmore, Gisborne and Carlsruhe in 1837.
 Harrow also was proclaimed a town early.
 Benalla and Wangaratta had been proclaimed towns on 7 and 11 April 1849 respectively.
 Buninyong, Winchelsea, Portarlington, Longwood, Avenel, Cavendish, Euroa and Gisborne had been proclaimed towns on the same day, 27 June 1851 The Post Office opened on 1 March 1849 as Upper Glenelg (Harrow from 1854).

 At its peak, the town included a range of shops and services including two hotels.

 Harrow is the burial place of Unaarrimin - Johnny Mullagh, member of the Australian Aboriginal cricket team, the first Australian cricket team to tour England.
 He also represented the Victorian cricket team in first-class cricket.
 To tell the story of Unaarrimin, and the times in which he lived, Harrow has built The Johnny Mullagh / Harrow Discovery Centre.
 To enhance the cricket connection, the centre now houses Australia's largest Sir Donald Bradman exhibition.

 The Marsh clan is one of the oldest existing families from this region.
 Les and James Marsh were the first settlers in the 1830s and their homestead is still viewable to this day.

 The Harrow Court of Petty Sessions closed on 1 February 1966.
 The former courthouse was subsequently acquired by the Harrow branch of the Returned and Services League.

 In recent years, there has been a drift away from Harrow to larger towns in the region.
 In an effort to counteract this, Harrow has pioneered several popular events such as the regular "Beaut Blokes" events.
 The event was established to offset a perceived gender imbalance by introducing women from cities such as Melbourne and Geelong to single men from the district.
 The concept has now been picked up by other rural communities throughout Australia.
 A sound and light show is held regularly, retelling the history of Harrow in a humorous and interactive manner.

 The town in conjunction with neighbouring township Balmoral has an Australian Rules football team competing in the Horsham & District Football League.
-Harrow's best known footballer were Tim Houlihan who played for the West Coast Eagles Football Club and Michael Close who played for the Brisbane Lions Football Club.
+Harrow's best known footballers were Tim Houlihan who played for the West Coast Eagles Football Club and Michael Close who played for the Brisbane Lions Football Club.

 Golfers play at the course of the Harrow Golf Club on Nhill-Harrow Road.